Sleep Apnea (cont.)

 Problems with CPAP: The first 2 to 4 weeks is the crucial time to become a successful CPAP user.
 During this time, it is important to try to sleep as many hours a night as possible with the mask on.
 If the CPAP mask does not fit properly or the machine is not working it is important to have it fixed immediately.
 It is also helpful to remember all of the increased risks of untreated obstructive sleep apnea (decreased productivity, heart attacks, strokes, car accidents, and sudden death) as an incentive to continue using CPAP.

 However, CPAP is not always easy to use.
 People with only mild to moderate sleep apnea often have a harder time using CPAP.
-About 60% of people with CPAP machines report that they use them, but only 45% of them actually use them more than 4 hours per night when the actual use time is measured.
-Between 25% and 50% of people who start using CPAP, stop using it.
+A majority of people with CPAP machines report that they use them, but only some of them actually use them more than 4 hours per night when the actual use time is measured.
+A large percentage of people who start using CPAP, stop using it.

 It is not easy to sleep with a mask that is blowing air into the nose.
 Some people are claustrophobic and have difficulty getting used to any mask.
 If a patient has nasal congestion or a septal deviation; it is important to have these evaluated since they can be treated (as discussed later).
 Some people do not like the inconvenience of sleeping with the mask or traveling with the machine.
 Others do not like the image of having to sleep with a mask.
 The noise of the machine blowing air can also be bothersome to some people using the CPAP or their bed partners.